 set, it increases the term and starts a new leader election round.

 Leader election happens via votes.
-The node, which started the election, votes
+The node that started the election votes

 for itself and sends vote requests to other nodes.

 Upon receiving vote requests, a node votes for the first of them, and then cannot